-Learn / Guides / UX research process
+Learn / Guides / UX research guide

 A 7-step adaptable UX research process

 Every team knows how important great UX research is for satisfying and converting users.
 But with so many tasks to juggle, research can get pushed to the bottom of the workflow.

 You conduct research—but only in response to stakeholder requests, user complaints, or a major new web or product launch.
 By then, it’s too late for your research to shape your design.
 The result?
 Scrappy research and a missed opportunity to forge your product around user needs.

 Last updated13 May 2022

 Be proactive rather than reactive by implementing a solid user experience (UX) research process from the start.
 Stay tuned to learn how to structure a flexible, 7-step research process that will guide your product development and design thinking to help you generate customer delight.

 Boost your UX research with Hotjar

 Design confidently with Hotjar’s rich, data-informed user experience insights

 Why a strong UX research process is key